The Islamic veil across Europe

-The governing AK Party, with its roots in Islam, said the ban meant many girls were being denied an education.
+The governing AK Party, which has Islamist roots, said the ban meant many girls were being denied an education.
 But the secular establishment said easing it would be a first step to allowing Islam into public life.

 That move came after pressure from the Danish People's Party (DPP), known for its anti-Muslim rhetoric, which has since called for the ban to be extended to include school teachers and medical personnel.

 After a Danish paper published a controversial cartoon in 2005 depicting the Prophet Muhammad as a bearded man with a bomb in his turban, there were a series of protests against Denmark across the Muslim world.

 Russia's Stavropol region has a ban on hijabs - the first of its kind imposed by a region in the Russian federation.
 The ruling was upheld by Russia's Supreme Court in July 2013.

 In Chechnya, the authorities have defied Russian policy on Islamic dress.
 In 2007 President Ramzan Kadyrov - the pro-Moscow leader - issued an edict ordering women to wear headscarves in state buildings.
 It is a direct violation of Russian law, but is strictly followed today.